HackAtUCI/HackUCI-Site-2017/README.md

 designer.
 We use some of the paid services, so it will only be active within the 2 months before the hackathon.
 The website links people to the application form when they press the Apply Now button.
+- [Formspree](https://formspree.io/): Normally, when you create a Contact Us form, it requires a PHP server.
+However, this is neat 3rd party solution that lets you have a Contact Form on a static website.
+No registration!
+No server!
+No cost!
 - MailChimp: The website doesn't use this directly.
 There is a Typeform plugin that can read an email field and send it over to MailChimp.
 - Bootstrap: I'm not sure how this exactly works, yet.